learn-co-curriculum/react-hooks-state/README.md

 React Hooks are meant to work specifically with React components, so make sure to only use Hooks inside of React components.
-We'll see how to create our custom hooks later on &mdash; custom hooks and React components are the only two places you can use React hooks.
+We'll see how to create our custom hooks later on — custom hooks and React components are the only two places you can use React hooks.

 ## A Word of Caution